 For those who’ve done it, you know that it’s a frustrating and sometimes confusing process.
 On bigger projects, the clipboard has 30+ pages showing every floor/level of the site.
 Finding the right place to note progress is time-consuming.

 A bigger problem is that the data on these clipboards is not immediately shared with the rest of the team.
 Instead, the clipboards are usually collected at the end of the week during a scheduling meeting, where the data is painstakingly entered into the GC’s scheduling software.

 This archaic process leads to some significant issues for builders.
-Below, we’ll discuss the top 3 challenges with progress tracking and what it means for the industry:
+Below, we’ll discuss the top three challenges with progress tracking and what it means for the industry:

 However, manual progress tracking often fails to provide the kind of transparency GCs really need.
 When clipboards are collected and data is added to the computer, it already shows a picture of the world that is out of date.

 In some cases, the schedule updates are running several days behind the work on the ground.
 In other cases, the notations are incomplete or inaccurate.
 When this happens, it can unleash a chain of reactions that are not only frustrating but also costly.
 If the framing is not completed but the drywall installers show up, the GC may have to pay the drywall installers even though they can’t do any work that day.

 Automated progress tracking tools, such as those being developed at OpenSpace, make this process much easier and give GCs the visibility they need to get projects done on time and on budget.